peterjlambert/petelambert.com/src/site/index.md

 ---

 I'm a musician.
-I play guitar and sing and I write some songs.
+I play guitar and sing, and I write songs occasionally.
 Since March 2020 I've been running [Lockdown Open Mic](https://lockdownopenmic.club), a virtual open mic night for the Covid generation.

 I’m also a cyclist, riding road, gravel and mountain bikes.
 Yorkshire provides when it comes to cycling.
 I love a bit of snowboarding but getting to mountains is tricky.
 I pick up new hobbies and passions pretty easily and pretty frequently.
 If I’m given the opportunity to try something new I’ll usually take it.